History of the Encyclopædia Britannica: Supplement to the fifth edition, 1824 (later known as the supplement to the fourth, fifth and sixth editions)

-After securing sole-ownership rights in December 1816, Constable began work on a supplement to the 5th edition, even before the fifth edition had been released (1817).
-The supplement was completed in April 1824, consisting of 6 volumes with 4933 pages, 125 plates, 9 maps, 3 "dissertations" and 160 biographies, mainly of people who had died within the preceding 30 years.
+After securing sole-ownership rights in December 1816, Constable began work on a supplement to the fifth edition, even before the fifth edition had been released (1817).
+The supplement was completed in April 1824, consisting of six volumes with 4,933 pages, 125 plates, 9 maps, 3 "dissertations" and 160 biographies, mainly of people who had died within the preceding 30 years.

 This supplement contained a rudimentary form of an index, listing the 669 articles in alphabetical order at the end of volume six, by volume but not page number, but it did not contain any sort of cross referencing.
 The index was called "Table of the Articles and Treatises Contained in This Work" and was 9 pages long.
 It was nothing to be compared to a typical encyclopedia index, such as the ones found at the end of the seventh and further editions of Britannica.

 This supplement had remarkably illustrious contributors.
 Constable was friends with Sir Walter Scott, who contributed the articles "Chivalry", "Romance", and "Drama".
-To edit the supplement, Constable hired Macvey Napier, who recruited other eminent contributors such as Sir Humphry Davy, Jean-Baptiste Biot, John Stuart Mill, William Hazlitt, David Ricardo, and Thomas Malthus.
+To edit the supplement, Constable hired Macvey Napier, who recruited other eminent contributors such as Sir Humphry Davy, Jean-Baptiste Biot, James Mill, William Hazlitt, David Ricardo, and Thomas Malthus.
 Peter Mark Roget, compiler of the famous Roget's Thesaurus and a former secretary of the Royal Society, contributed the entry for physiology.
 Thomas Young's article on Egypt included the translation of the hieroglyphics on the Rosetta Stone.

 The supplement was compiled, for the first five volumes, at a pace which would have given it more than the 6 volumes it eventually would consist of; the alphabet from A-M was put into those five.
 It was apparently rushed to completion with volume 6, which contained the rest of the alphabet, viz: